joric/mitosis/README.md

 ## Bluetooth Version

-Split keyboard cannot be paired separately because global layers won't work this way.
+Split keyboard halves cannot be paired separately because global layers won't work.
-It needs running 2 wireless channels simultaneosly - one for the PC, second for the communication between halves.
+It needs 2 wireless channels running simultaneosly - one for the communication with PC, second for the communication between halves.
-There's no working split Bluetooth Mitosis firmware yet.
+There's no working Bluetooth Mitosis firmware yet, possible implementations are listed below.

 ### Bluetooth HID + Gazell protocol

-No one implemented this for the Mitosis so far.
 There's an example of Bluetooth and Gazell running concurrently but it seems a bit dated and doesn't support both Gazell host and BLE: https://github.com/NordicPlayground/nrf51-ble-gzll-device-uart